sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

   i.
 You can add additional data by specifying the **number of operators**, or people who will be doing the classification.
 Here, leave it set to 1.
 For CEO, this might be the number of users you think your project will have.

   ii.
 The **size of the interpretation box** depends on your data and corresponds to CEO’s sample plot.
-This value should be set to the spatial resolution of the imagery you classified (Landsat = 30 meters).
-Here, leave it at 30 m.
+This value should be set to the spatial resolution of the imagery you classified, which is 10 m in our case.
+However, as 30 is the lowest option available, we will keep it at 30-m.

+d.
+Finally, download the generated files.